Virginia Books: The Best Books Set in the Old Dominion State

 Their lives are forever altered.
 The book may be the start of it all, but it’s their bond of sisterhood that helps them find the courage they each need to navigate the rapidly changing world and see themselves in a new light.

 Sometimes in a book that follows four characters, we’re left feeling like none of them are as well-developed as we’d like, but here Marie Bostwick has created four fully-realized, unique characters.
-Each of the women has her own struggles and dreams, and the development of their storylines, individually and together as neighbors and friends, feels realistic and relatable.
+Each woman has her own struggles and dreams, and the development of their storylines, individually and together as neighbors and friends, feels realistic and relatable.

-If you love books about books as much as we do, be sure to check out our 2025 Book Lover’s Reading Challenge for many more wonderful recommendations.
+If you love books about books as much as we do, be sure to check out our list of Books About Book Clubs, as well as our complete Book Lover’s Reading Challenge for many more wonderful recommendations.

 Book Girls’ Readers Rate This Book